Do you suffer from travel anxiety?

 5. Climb St. Mary’s Church

-When it comes to what to do in Gdansk, one popular suggestion is to visit the city’s dramatic and unfathomably large, St. Mary’s Church.
+When it comes to best things to do in Gdansk, one popular suggestion is to visit the city’s dramatic and unfathomably large, St. Mary’s Church.

 Dominating a huge part of Gdansk’s Old Town, St. Mary’s Church is (apparently) the largest brick church in the world – able to accommodate some 25,000 worshippers.